The 7 Best HR Software for Construction Companies of 2025

-Our team of HR tech experts created this shortlist of the best software solutions for construction companies using a mix of product and market research, testing, insight from thought leaders, and feedback from real-world users.
+Our team of HR tech experts created this shortlist of the best HR software for construction companies using a mix of product and market research, testing, insight from thought leaders, and feedback from real-world users.
 Our assessment is based on the four key elements that drive great construction software: compliance and safety, workforce management, employee self-service, and data management.

-Construction is a highly regulated industry, so the best software for construction companies has to keep up.
+- Compliance and Safety: Construction is a highly regulated industry, so the best software for construction companies has to keep up.
 Our research team assessed both the scope of compliance features (OSHA, environmental regulations, etc.) and each tool’s adaptability to geographic location (local labor laws, zoning codes, etc).

-Our in-house HR pros took charge of assessments related to workforce management.
+- Workforce Management: Our in-house HR pros took charge of assessments related to workforce management.
 They conducted simulations acting as both employee and recruiter, investigating process flows for scheduling, time and attendance, payroll processing, and more.

-Construction companies often operate with little administrative support, so employees need to be able to access, update, and maintain their own records.
+- Employee Self-Service (ESS): Construction companies often operate with little administrative support, so employees need to be able to access, update, and maintain their own records.
 We used data from product demos and simulations to evaluate ESS features, with scoring based on ease of use for employees and administrators and the scope and relevance of integrated data.

-It is essential for these tools to collect and manage large amounts of data.
+- Data Management: It is essential for these tools to collect and manage large amounts of data.
 Our evaluations relied on input from our network of HR pros, whose “big-picture” assessments of analytics workflows helped determine the viability of each product.
 We coupled this with hands-on evaluations focused on overall data point capacity and the quality of reports generated.

 HR tech is never one-size-fits-all, so we fine-tuned our criteria to the needs of the construction industry.
 If you’d like to learn more about what goes into making a guide like this, check out this article on how we evaluate HR tech vendors.